 The joint Chinese-German-Swiss research project “BEF-China” (FOR 891) integrates more than 15 German, Swiss, and Chinese universities and institutes into 13 collaborative subprojects.
-The project was funded in the first phase from 2008-2011 and is now in the second phase, 2011-2014.
+The project was funded in the first phase from 2008-2011 and is now in the third phase, 2014-2016.

 In 2009 and 2010, the BEF-China project established a large forest biodiversity–ecosystem functioning (BEF) experiment at the subtropical forest site Xingangshan in Jiangxi Province, China.
 The BEF-China project is the first BEF forest experiment in the highly species-rich subtropics.